Please review our Annual Meeting Policies before registering.

 Forums are informal discussions organized around a specific subject, issue, theme, or topic.
 Forums should include no more than six participants, and should be designed for extensive interaction among the panel and audience.
 Forums should not include formal presentations, like papers, but may include very brief (5 minute) remarks from each participant to orient the discussion.
 Forum chairs participate fully in the discussion with other panelists, so all forum participants are held to the same limits on the Number of Presentations (see above).

-Media sessions feature the presentation of one or multiple audio or video works in a two-hour session.
+Media sessions feature the presentation of one or multiple audio or video works in a single session.
 Media presentations may be completed or works-in-progress.
 Media playing time is indicated in the program.

 Short paper sessions